-Grass Clippings.
+Grass clippings.
 Dry or compost before using.
-Mix with other materials to increase porosity and reduce matting.
-A source for some nitrogen but also higher alkalinity, which may compromise nutrition.
+Mix them with other materials to increase porosity and reduce matting.
+Grass is a source for some nitrogen but also has higher alkalinity, which may compromise nutrition.

-Hardwood Bark.
-Pine bark or shredded bark, can be purchased as bags of small or large chips.
-Long-lasting.
+Hardwood bark.
+Pine bark or shredded bark can be purchased as bags of small or large chips.
+It’s long-lasting.

-Composted Leaf Litter (leaf mold).
-A good source of nutrients but may increase weeds if not thoroughly composted.
+Composted leaf litter (leaf mold).
+While a good source of nutrients, it may increase weeds if not thoroughly composted.

-Animal Manure.
+Animal manure.
 A good source of nutrients.
 Compost before applying or plant damage (burn) may result due to high salt content.
-Ideally, should be mixed with a coarse-textured material..
+Ideally, it should be mixed with a coarse-textured material.

 Mushroom compost.
-A good source of nutrients when mixed with other materials.
-Source of large amounts of alkalinity and sometimes salts.
+A good source of nutrients when mixed with soil or other materials.
+Alone it has high alkalinity and sometimes salts.

-Peat Moss.
-Compacts easily due to fine texture and dries out quickly.
-Not recommended as a top dressing because water will not penetrate when dry.
+Peat moss.
+Compacts easily due to fine texture and dries out quickly; it’s best mixed with soil and other materials.
+It’s not recommended as a top dressing because water will not penetrate when it’s dry.

-Pine Needles.
-Not widely available and should be mixed with other materials unless soil acidity is desired.
+Pine needles.
+Not widely available; needles should be mixed with other materials unless soil acidity is desired.

 Sawdust.
 Compost first or mix with a nitrogen source (manure and/or fertilizer) before applying.
 Oak sawdust helps acidify soil and is good for azaleas, rhododendrons, and blueberries.
 Do not use sawdust from treated lumber.

-Sewage Sludge.
+Sewage sludge.
 A good source of nutrients.
-Composted sludge is available commercially (i.e., Milorganite or Nutricomp) and should be incorporated with soil or mixed with other composted material.
+Composted sludge is available commercially (for example, Milorganite or Nutricomp) and should be incorporated with soil or mixed with other composted material.

-Shredded Leaves.
+Shredded leaves.
 Leaves are variable in texture and can be collected and shredded at home.
-Mix into the soil in the fall and allow to break down naturally during the winter for improved soil quality.
+Mix them into the soil in the fall and allow them to break down naturally during the winter for improved soil quality.

 Straw.
-Coarse-textured so it persists a long time, but can blow away easily unless mixed with other materials.
-Generally not suitable as a landscape mulch, but provides winter protection and cover for grass seed.
+Coarse-textured, straw persists a long time, but it can blow away easily unless mixed with other materials.
+Although generally not suitable as a landscape mulch, it provides winter protection and is a good cover for grass seed.

-- Spread mulch under trees, shrubs, and throughout planting beds to a recommended depth of 3-4 inches for medium to coarsetextured materials.
+Spread mulch under trees, shrubs, and throughout planting beds to a recommended depth of 3 to 4 inches for medium- to coarse-textured materials.

-- Ideally, the mulched area around a tree should extend to the drip line of the branches, or at least cover a 4-5 foot diameter area around the trunk.
+Ideally, the mulched area around a tree should extend to the drip line of the branches, or at least cover a 4- to 5-foot diameter area around the trunk.
 The larger the mulched area, the more beneficial.

 Provides an insulation layer.
 Mulched soils are warmer in winter and cooler in summer than bare soils.
 Roots are protected from temperature extremes, creating less freezing and thawing of the soil in winter, which can heave and injure plants.

-Improve the soil’s physical structure and fertility.
-As mulch breaks down it adds humus to the soil, increasing organic matter in the surface of heavy clay soils and improves the water holding capacity of light, sandy soils, and slowly releasing nitrogen and phosphorous into the soil.
+Improves the soil’s physical structure and fertility.
+As mulch breaks down it adds humus to the soil, increasing organic matter in the surface of heavy clay soils, improving the water-holding capacity of light, sandy soils, and slowly releasing nitrogen and phosphorous into the soil.

 Prevents erosion and water runoff.
 Bare soil disperses or breaks apart when impacted by rain or sprinkler droplets.
-Mulch protects soil from being eroded and reduces water runoff by providing a “sponge” surface that absorbs water and slows it down.
+Mulch protects soil from being eroded and reduces water runoff by providing a “sponge” surface that slows and absorbs water.